 Trump imposes tariff on imported solar cells, washing machines

-WASHINGTON: US President Donald Trump has approved high tariffs on imports of solar cells and washing machines to protect the domestic American market.
+(Eds: Updating with fresh inputs By Lalit K Jha Washington, Jan 23 (PTI) President Donald Trump has slapped high tariffs on import of solar cells and washing machines to protect the American market badly hit by products from countries like China and South Korea.

-The presidential action has been taken to protect the domestic American market that is being badly hit by large scale import of washing machines and solar cells mainly from China, the US Trade Representative (USTR) said.
+The move is in line with President Trump's "America First" trade policy.

 "These cases were filed by American businesses and thoroughly litigated at the International Trade Commission over a period of several months," said USTR Robert Lighthizer.

-"The ITC found that US producers had been seriously injured by imports and made several recommendations to the President," he said, adding that the President's action makes clear again that the Trump Administration will always defend American workers, farmers, ranchers, and businesses in this regard.
+"The ITC found that US producers had been seriously injured by imports and made several recommendations to the President," he said.

 The ITC found that imports of large residential washers increased "steadily" from 2012 to 2016, and that domestic producers' financial performance "declined precipitously."
 The relief will include a tariff of 30 per cent in the first year, 25 per cent in the second year, 20 per cent in the third year, and 15 per cent in the fourth year.